 29. Reportable offender to report changes to relevant personal details

-(1) A reportable offender must report to the Commissioner any change in his or her personal details within 7 days after that change occurs.
+(1) A reportable offender must report to the Commissioner any change in his or her personal details —

+(a) if subsection (2)(a) or (b) applies to the change, within 24 hours after that change occurs; or

+(b) otherwise, within 7 days after that change occurs.

 (2) For the purposes of subsection (1), a change occurs —

-(a) in the place where the reportable offender or a child generally resides;
+(a) in the place where the reportable offender or a child generally resides; or

-(b) as to when the reportable offender has unsupervised contact with a child;
+(b) as to when the reportable offender has unsupervised contact with a child; or

+(ca) as to when the reportable offender is present at a place; or

 (c) in the place where the reportable offender is generally employed; or

 (d) in the motor vehicle that the reportable offender generally drives,

-only on the expiry of the relevant 14 day period referred to in section 26(2).
+only on the expiry of the relevant 7 day period referred to in section 26(2)(a), (da), (d) or (e) or the relevant 3 day period referred to in section 26(2)(b), (c) or (db).

 (3) If the personal details of a reportable offender (other than one to whom Division 10 applies) change while he or she is not in Western Australia, he or she must report the change to the Commissioner within 7 days after entering Western Australia.